rpsbobby/rpsbobby/README.md

 👋 Hello, fellow coders!
 I'm Robert, a passionate computer science student.

-🌱 Learning Java, Spring and Python.
+🌱 Learning Java, Spring and DevOps.

-📚 Let's connect and learn together!
-Whether you're a fellow student, a seasoned developer, or anyone interested in the world of code, I'm always open to collaboration.

 🌟 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/robert-szlufik/), or by email: robert.szlufik123@gmail.com